Why Vietnam Is The Best Alternative To China For Manufacturing // Vietnam Sourcing Guide

 Logistics and Infrastructure

-Vietnam has a decent logistics and infrastructure network but is not world-class.
-Vietnam has one of the world’s better systems but is not world-class and falls very short of China, which is widely considered the best in the world.
-If Vietnam wants to take its industrial growth to the next level, it must invest in new roads, Freight Rail, a cheaper electrical grid, new ports, and more.
+Vietnam has a decent logistics and infrastructure network, but it is not of world-class standard.
+Vietnam has one of the world’s better systems, but it is not world-class and falls very short of China, which is widely considered the best in the world.
+If Vietnam wants to take its industrial growth to the next level, it must invest in new roads, Freight Rail, a more efficient electrical grid, new ports, and other infrastructure.
 Unfortunately, in many cases, despite the lower cost of the factory in Vietnam, it is still cheaper to buy from China due to the lower transportation cost.

 Selection

 Another downside of Vietnam is that you can’t get everything you want from here.
-The limited selection is because Vietnam, unlike China, is limited in what it can produce.
-However, to be fair to Vietnam, most of what it can produce is very often cheaper or higher quality than what can be found in China, and with some industries like clothing, it’s both cheaper and higher quality.
-So, if you are wondering what can be made in Vietnam, we have made a guide for you [Link coming soon!]
+The limited selection is because Vietnam, unlike China, has limited capacity for production.
+However, to be fair to Vietnam, most of what it can produce is often cheaper or of higher quality than what can be found in China, and in some industries, such as clothing, it’s both cheaper and of higher quality.
+So, if you’re wondering what can be made in Vietnam, we've created a guide for you [Link coming soon!].

 Scalability

 Not only can your item be found in China, but you can also order it in almost any quantity.
-In Vietnam, the MOQ is often higher than in China, and they are not as flexible.
-It’s a common practice when sourcing a new product to place a small order to test the market and then place a larger order when you are ready to commit.
+In Vietnam, the minimum order quantity (MOQ) is often higher than in China, and suppliers are less flexible.
+It’s a common practice when sourcing a new product to place a small order to test the market, and then place a larger order when you’re ready to make a commitment.
 While it’s still possible to do that in Vietnam, it’s not as easy as in China.
 For example, I had a client who needed 2,000 custom-designed shirts, so I contacted several factories that could make shirts.
-Many factories could make millions of T-shirts yearly and supply significant retailers like H&M and Uniqlo.
+Many factories can produce millions of T-shirts annually and supply significant retailers like H&M and Uniqlo.
 However, while they could handle that volume, they couldn’t shift production to handle a smaller order.

 Is China Better For Sourcing?